iamthiago/cassandra-phantom/README.md

 - Set Consistency Level for any kind of statement
 - Handle inserts/deletes for multiple tables
 - Testing using an embedded Cassandra in memory
+- Simple streaming example, for big data using Akka Streams

 ## Resources